vasjapavlov/LizardCode/README.md

 3) Save it and then run the file LizardCode executable you created.

 4) A file output.txt will be created.
-Copy the contents of that file into your compiler and start coding!
+Copy the contents of that file into your IDE and start coding!

 Note: make sure "input.txt" and the executable are in the same directory/folder.